codecrafters-io/build-your-own-redis/stage_descriptions/lists-02-tn7.md

 # Expect: (integer) 2 → encoded as :2\r\n
 ```

-In each case, the tester will expect the response to be the length of the list as a RESP encoded integer.
+In each case, the tester will expect the response to be the length of the list encoded as a RESP integer.

+### Notes
+- You'll need to check if a list already exists for the given key and append to it, rather than creating a new list.